ignite/cli/docs/cli/index.md

 ## ignite generate typescript

-Generate Typescript client for you chain's frontend from your config.yml
+Generate Typescript client for your chain's frontend from the `config.yml` file

 ```
 ignite generate typescript [flags]